Controlled validation methodology for high-stakes market decisions

 Falsification comes before commitment

-Before a thesis hardens into a deliverable, it is actively attacked for hidden actors, contradictory evidence, regulatory friction, and structural constraints.
+Before a thesis hardens into a deliverable, it is tested for hidden actors, contradictory evidence, regulatory friction, and structural constraints.

 Evidence must remain traceable